 - Cover with foil and bake for 15 minutes.
 Remove from oven and take away the foil.
 Bake a further 5 minutes.
 Rhubarb should be tender and still in shape.

-- To serve the pavlova, whip your cream and add a ½ tsp of vanilla bean paste (optional).
+- To serve the pavlova, whip your cream and add a ½ teaspoon of vanilla bean paste (optional).
 Spread the cream on the top of the pavlova, then carefully place the cooked rhubarb on top.

 - Serve!
 Best enjoyed straight away.